Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments

-\paragraph{Analysis of behavioral consistency.} We analyze the behavioral consistency of environment roles during interactions with three legal agents.
-Both GPT-4o and human evaluators rate the consistency between each role’s profile and its behavior on a scale of 1 to 10, GPT-4o evaluates all samples, while human evaluators assesse 10\% of the samples per scenario.
-The average scores are shown in Table \ref{tab:human}.
-Across interactions with various legal agents (GPT-4o, Deepseek-v3, and Qwen3-Instruct-14B), the ratings remain consistently high and stable.
-Furthermore, the scores for interactions with the same agent are comparable regardless of the environment.
-This experiment validates the reliability and effectiveness of our environment, laying a solid foundation for assessing agents’ performance in interactive legal scenarios.
+\paragraph{P1: behavioral consistency analysis of environment roles.} Table \ref{tab:human} presents average consistency scores (1–10) evaluated by GPT-4o (all samples) and humans (20 per scenario).
+Across different evaluators, environment roles maintain high and stable scores, regardless of the underlying LLM.
+Furthermore, scores maintain stability across diverse environments for the same legal agent.
+The result validates the reliability and effectiveness of our environment, laying a solid foundation for assessing agents in interactive legal scenarios.
+Detailed results are provided in Tables \ref{tab:Detailed GPT evaluation} and \ref{tab:Detailed Human Evaluation}.

-\paragraph{Analysis with different {\textit{\textbf{J1-E}\scalebox{0.8}{\textbf{NVS}}}}.} To further validate stability, we employ a smaller, publicly accessible LLM (Qwen3-Instruct-32B) to drive our environment, and evaluate the overall performance of five legal agents, \textit{i.e}, GPT-4o, Deepseek-V3, Qwen3-Instruct-14B, Gemma3-Instruct-14B and Chatlaw2.
-Figure \ref{fig:total_per_dJ1} illustrates that: 1) all five agents successfully completed their respective tasks within the Qwen-based environment and achieves the same rankings as in the GPT-4o-based environment; 2) under the Qwen3-Instruct-32B environment, the performance of each agent is lower than that in the GPT-based setup, which is an acceptable outcome given the gap in model size and capability.
-Detailed results are shown in Table \ref{tab:Qwen332B NPC}.
-Overall, \textbf{the relative performance differences and rankings among agents remain consistent} across various environments, further validating the robustness of our framework and highlighting its potential for deployment across diverse scenarios.